Editor's note: This story was originally published at 12:01 p.m. on Sept. 10, 2015.

 The Marines' Ground Combat Element Integrated Task Force involved about 400 Marine volunteers, roughly 25 percent of whom were women.
 Over the course of nine months, teams that simulated integrated rifle, weapons, mechanized and artillery units trained to infantry standards and then executed a repetitive series of skills assessments under human testing conditions.

 No other military service conducted a similar research experiment.
-A source with knowledge of Marine Corps planning said the Corps spent about $36 million researching the impacts of combat integration.
+A source with knowledge of Marine Corps planning said the Corps spent about some $36 million in all researching the impacts of combat integration.

 The Marine Corps' data findings included the following:

-- All-male squads and teams outperformed those that included women on 69 percent of the 134 ground combat tasks evaluated.
+- All-male squads and teams outperformed those that included women showed higher performance levels than gender-integrated ones on 69 percent of the 134 ground combat tasks evaluated.

-- All-male squads in every infantry job were faster than mixed-gender squads in each tactical movement evaluated.
+- All-male squads in every infantry job were faster than mixed-gender-integrated squads in each tactical movement evaluated.
 The differences between the teams were most pronounced in crew-served weapons teams.
-Those teams had to carry weapons and ammunition in addition to their individual combat loads.
+Those teams that had to carry weapons and ammunition in addition to their individual combat loads.

 - Male-only rifleman squads were more accurate than gender-integrated counterparts on each individual weapons system, including the M4 carbine, the M27 infantry automatic rifle and the M203 grenade launcher.